flowcontrol12/docu/docs/05-NQL/NQL_examples.md

 2. **coll**

-   The previously created data collector `collTestData` is to be the data source for the next step NQL.
+   The previously created data collector `collTestData` is the data source for the next step NQL.

 3. **fork**

-   On the data from the collector `collTestData` perform two NQLs in parallel:`set...` and `aggr...`.
+   On the data from the collector `collTestData` perform two NQLs in parallel: `set...` and `aggr...`.
    Each of them stores its results to the newly created collectors `collData1` and `collData1`.